praekeltfoundation/docker-django-bootstrap/README.md

 Let's go through these lines one-by-one:
  1. The `FROM` instruction here tells us which image to base this image on.
 We use the `django-bootstrap:onbuild` base image.
  2. We set the `DJANGO_SETTINGS_MODULE` environment variable so that Django knows where to find its settings.
 This is necessary for any `django-admin` commands to work.
+ 3. *Optional:* If you are using Celery, setting the `CELERY_APP` environment variable lets Celery know what app instance to use (i.e. you don't have to provide [`--app`](http://docs.celeryproject.org/en/latest/reference/celery.bin.celery.html#cmdoption-celery-a)).
- 3. *Optional:* If you need to run any build-time tasks, such as collecting static assets, now's the time to do that.
+ 4. *Optional:* If you need to run any build-time tasks, such as collecting static assets, now's the time to do that.
- 4. We set the container command (`CMD`) to a list of arguments that will be passed to `gunicorn`.
+ 5. We set the container command (`CMD`) to a list of arguments that will be passed to `gunicorn`.
 We need to provide Gunicorn with the [`APP_MODULE`](http://docs.gunicorn.org/en/stable/run.html?highlight=app_module#gunicorn), so that it knows which WSGI app to run.*

 \*Note that previously the way to do this was to set the `APP_MODULE` environment variable.
 That still works, but is no longer the recommended way and is deprecated.